loafoe/terraform-provider-ssh/docs/resources/resource.md

 * `host_user` - (Optional) A distinct username to use for provision activities when provided.
 When missing the provided `user` is used
 * `private_key` - (Optional) The SSH private key to use for provision activities.
 Recommend to use ssh-agent
 * `host_private_key` - (Optional) A distinct SSH private key to use for provision activities when provided.
 Recommend to use ssh-agent
+* `agent` - (Optional) Enforce the use of an SSH-agent.
+When set, will error in case a private key is provided.
+Default: 'false'
 * `file` - (Optional) Block specifying content to be written to the container host after creation
 * `commands` - (Required, list(string)) List of commands to execute after creation of container host
 * `bastion_host` - (Optional) The bastion host to use.
 When not set, this will be deduced from the container host location